Contents

 Pre-Employment Medical

 Some companies provide their own format.
 If provided, use that.
-If not, fitness certificate format works.
+If not, the fitness certificate format works.

 How HR Teams Verify Certificates